 Nothing is normal right now, including the creative process for content creators.
-Many bloggers and influencers are struggling to maintain the same quality of photos while self-isolating/social distancing because they’re used to working with photographers.
-My content creation routine hasn’t changed much, though.
-Roughly 98 percent of the photos you see on the blog and my social channels are taken by me, including photos with me in them–even for paid brand campaigns.
-I’ve worked with the amazing Pharris Photography team once before and friends and family members help me out when I really need another eye.
-But for the most part, self-photography is my bag and I’m snapping away both behind and in front of the camera.
+Many bloggers and influencers are struggling to maintain the same quality of photos while self-isolating/social distancing because they're used to working with photographers.
+My content creation routine hasn't changed much, though.
+Roughly 98 percent of the photos you see on the blog and my social channels are taken by me, including photos with me in them--even for paid brand campaigns.
+I've worked with the amazing Pharris Photography team and Fotos by Whit before (she took the pic above) and friends and family members help me out when I really need another eye.
+But for the most part, self-photography is my bag and I'm snapping away both behind and in front of the camera.

 Today's post is a self-photography guide to getting a variety of quality shots for your blog and social media accounts.
 I've included helpful tips, the tools I love, and several examples of photos I've taken utilizing these practices.
 Because you probably want proof that I know what I'm talking about right?
 The tips in this post are specifically for self-photography and assume that you've got some of the the basics like lenses, lighting, and composition down.

 from a mindfulness campaign with NatureMade Vitamins

 What is Self Photography?